* The FIRST thing that happens in the game. Kind of unfair really.

 * Shupkay's fate in Highfort.
 She unearths a mechanism that pops up a few times throughout the game, a device created to use a person's life energy as fuel for whatever purpose it was designed for.
 In this case, she intended to utilize Highfort itself as a massive floating weapon to wage war, and use Highfort's princess, Elforan (Sten's love interest), as the energy source.
 She also planned to kill Sten in front of Elforan to further amplify her energy.
 Instead, Shupkay ends up inhabiting the machine herself...
 Which, due to malfunctions, causes the machine to pump energy INTO her body.
 She explodes.
 Granted, she was an AssholeVictim, but still: Ouch.

 * Inside the Wise Tree's mind, you can find a man named Barose and recruit him for your town.
 He'll offer to teach the front character in your lineup magic if they have no AP left.
-What makes him creepy is that the Dragon's Tear is ''permanently locked'' on dark red (animosity) with him.
+What makes him creepy is that the Dragon's Tear starts on dark red (animosity) with him.
 For some reason, this guy ''hates'' you. [[RedHerring He has no impact on the game at all.]]